 Strategy Games: Simple Shape Language

-Strategy games keep it simple.
+Strategy AAA games keep it simple.
 With tons of units on screen, shape language art uses clear, readable shapes for instant recognition.
 In StarCraft II, Terran Marines have chunky, square suits—tough and grounded grunts.
 Zerglings?
 Small, spiky triangles—fast and swarmy.
 Or look at Civilization VI—cities use blocky, square outlines to feel stable, while cavalry get lean, diagonal lines for speed.
 These basic shapes—squares for defense, triangles for attack—cut through the clutter.
 Players can glance and plan, no squinting needed, keeping the focus on strategy, not guesswork.

 Shape language Examples of Horror Games